CLI tkn-pac

 Installation Info #

-The command tkn pac info provides information about your Pipelines-as-Code installation, including the location and version.
-You can also view an overview of all Repositories CR created on the cluster and their associated URLs.
+The tkn pac info command provides information about your Pipelines-as-Code installation, including its location and version.

-If your have your installation set-up with a GitHub App, you will be able to the see details of the installed application along with other relevant information like the URL endpoint configured for your GitHub APP.
+As an admin, if your installation is set up with a GitHub App, you can see the details of the installed application and other relevant information, such as the URL endpoint configured for your GitHub App.
 By default, this will display information from the public GitHub API, but you can specify a custom GitHub API URL using the --github-api-url argument.

 Screenshot #